wp-plugins/amr-ical-events-list/readme.txt

 == Changelog ==
+= Version 4.9 =
+*  fixed a typo bug hopefully only recently introduced.
+It affected recurring events with modified instances.

 = Version 4.8 =
 *  added more trapping of datetime exceptions to avoid fatal errors in some installs
 *  fixed bug when recurring weekly with some days of week.